gigadevlab/relnod/README.md

 There are engines and config files inside "backend/relnod/core/".
 You can define database further engines and views to make connection.

+### config.py

+* ACTION_MAP: Defines the methods that will be show on frontend
+* VIEW_MAP: Defines DB connection engines, DSNs, and table names that are mapped to "methods" in ACTION_MAP

 ## Usage